 Body scent, odour and pheromones

 Body odour is when sweat turns stale – a reaction between fats and proteins in the sweat and bacteria that live on the surface of the skin.
-Having said that, some men prefer a strong ripe body odour to a less aggressive body scent.
+Some men prefer a strong ripe body odour to a less aggressive body scent.

 Pheromones | Wikipedia